-- 5.1 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines. - 5.2 At St Gabriel's RCHS we act quickly when a child is absent for prolonged periods.
-For those where there are a suspected or known Safeguarding risk this may include submitting a referral or, for children with a social worker this includes contacting their social worker. - 5.3 If a pupil fails to attend on the agreed or notified dates, we undertake reasonable enquiries to establish the child's whereabouts and notify the local authority at the earliest opportunity. - 5.4 We monitor children's attendance through the daily register.
-Taking a prompt register and notifying the relevant staff in school if a child is absent from a particular session and their whereabouts is unknown, is an expectation of all schools within St Teresa of Calcutta Catholic Academy Trust. - 5.5 We make all reasonable efforts to ensure that we have two numbers for children to contact them in an emergency. - 5.6 We follow the procedures for children missing education for more than 10 days in an authorised absence and 20 days when not authorised as identified in DfE statutory guidance which includes notifying the Local Authority and taking all reasonable steps to determine the whereabouts of the child and notifying that a child is missing from education.
-We make sure all steps have been taken as per Bury Local Authority before any child is moved from roll. - 5.7 Our day-to-day procedures for ensuring children are attending school and we are alert to prolonged or repeat periods of absence is included below:
+- Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines. - At St Gabriel's RC High School we act quickly to help identify appropriate support and response for persistently absent pupils and children missing education.
+For those where there are a suspected or known Safeguarding risk this may include submitting a referral or, for children with a social worker this includes contacting their social worker. - If a pupil fails to attend on the agreed or notified dates, we undertake reasonable enquiries to establish the child's whereabouts and notify the local authority at the earliest opportunity. - We monitor children's attendance through the daily register.
+Taking a prompt register and notifying the relevant staff in school if a child is absent from a particular session and their whereabouts is unknown, is an expectation of all schools within St Teresa of Calcutta Catholic Academy Trust. - We make all reasonable efforts to ensure that we have two numbers for children to contact them in an emergency. - We follow the procedures for children missing education for more than 10 days in an authorised absence and 20 days when not authorised as identified in DfE statutory guidance which includes notifying the Local Authority and taking all reasonable steps to determine the whereabouts of the child and notifying that a child is missing from education.
+We make sure all steps have been taken as per Click or tap here to enter text.before any child is moved from roll. - Our day-to-day procedures for ensuring children are attending school and we are alert to prolonged or repeat periods of absence is included below:

 We have 24-hour capability for a parent/carer to advise school of an absence via the school e-mail attendance inbox.
 This is checked from 8am and then regularly monitored throughout the school day.
 On completion of the a.m. roll call register we conduct first day telephone calls checking the reason for absence and then apply the correct code.
 If telephone contact has not been successful, via all known contacts on the student profile, an SMS and e-mail will be sent to the appropriate guardians requesting the reason and a confirmation of absence.
 All information is updated to Arbor.
 On completion of the p.m. roll call a second follow up call, SMS & email is initiated.
 A home visit will be completed on the third day of absence however if there are any safeguarding concerns, the DSL is consulted and a home visit will take place immediately.
 If a student is absent for a session within the school day a check is made on that student's class to see if they are present and if not a phone call is made to the parent/carer to ascertain the students whereabouts and the DSL is informed.
 The school site is then physically checked by staff and the Parent/Guardian are kept informed until the matter is resolved.